 Take the pressure off, kick back, relax, soak up the scenery and let someone else do the driving.
-You'll travel by private, air-conditioned bus.
+Only Stray travels by private, air-conditioned bus all the way from Sydney to Cairns, with a maximum of 24 onboard for your comfort.
+See more and do more along the way with stops for walks, waterfalls, swimming holes, food and wine tasting!

 So much more than just your tour guide - expect entertaining anecdotes, great recommendations, extra support and local insider knowledge.
 They know every inch of this country.
 You can't get this from a google search!